Having a friend means feeling less alone in the world. Deborah Tannen, You’re the Only One I Can Tell, on women’s friendships

 - similarities to romance

-To read more about closeness in women’s friendships, check out Tannen’s recent New York Magazine piece.
+To read more about closeness in women’s friendships, check out Tannen’s recent piece (The Cut).
 An excerpt:

 To some women, ‘close’ meant a relationship where they saw their friends often; to others, closeness meant always picking things up as if no time had passed, even if they got together infrequently.
 Most often, though, it referred to the types of conversations they had, and the bond those conversations helped to create.
 Conversation, I found, typically plays a central role in women’s friendships, an avalanche of talk that can make those friendships as complicated as they are deeply gratifying.